-CONSTRUCTION PROGRESS ON M.O.R.E.
-CLT COTTAGE
+CONSTRUCTION PROGRESS ON MORE CLT CABIN

-We’re extremely excited to be wrapping up the last stages of construction on one of our most unique projects to date—a cross-laminated-timber (CLT) cottage that projects off the side of a mountain, 20 metres above a lake in La Pêche, Quebec.
+We’re extremely excited to be wrapping up the last stages of construction on one of our most unique projects to date—a cross-laminated-timber (CLT) cabin that projects off the side of a mountain, 20 metres above a lake in La Pêche, Quebec.

 As with all our designs, we began the project by thinking outside the box in order to manage some considerable pragmatic challenges.
 The first was a very steep rockface site, which was set back 30 metres from the lakeshore.

 Construction on a steep site is usually dealt with by blasting into the slope and enabling something like a walk-out basement, but we knew we couldn’t do that kind of damage to the natural landscape and surrounding vegetation.
 Our solution was to revisit the zoning of the property: we explained to the municipality that if they allowed us to place one foundation block on flat ground, about 20 metres back from the lake instead of 30, we could be far more respectful to the natural area than if we were farther back.

 The design worked out this way: the sole foundation block supports a “mast” that rises 18 metres and supports a long and narrow home above.
 The home then cantilevers another 10 metres beyond the mast, allowing incredible views of the lake below while minimally impacting the site’s flora and fauna.
 When we showed the local city councillors our intentions, they were speechless, but they did approve our zoning variance request.